 - On the Device with Personal vDisk Properties dialog’s General tab, click Change….
-By default, the Assign vDisk dialog displays with the current vDisks Store location and lists all vDisks available from that Store, with the exception of the currently assigned vDisk.
+By default, the Assign vDisk dialog displays the current vDisks Store location.
+It also lists all vDisks available from that Store, except for the currently assigned vDisk.

 a.
 Change the Store location from which to select vDisks from.